saumyaborwankar/Wine-variety/README.md

 * Switzerland and England rank high for expensive wines.
 * 9 people rated 'Bordeaux-style Red Blend' above 99 points.
 * US is at the top of the list in number of wines produced.
-* ALL THESE INSIGHTS ARE PLOTTED IN 'visualizatioon.ipynb'.
+* ALL THESE INSIGHTS ARE PLOTTED IN 'visualization.ipynb'.